 - People who failed the CISSP exam

-- People who are too fearful to take the exam
+- People who are too fearful of taking the exam

-Even if you passed the CISSP exam it is likely that you did not do it on your first try.
+Even if you passed the CISSP exam, likely, you did not do it on your first try.
 While the statistics are not released publicly, it is widely recognized that just about 50% of candidates pass the first try.
 I work with people who have passed on their 3rd and 4th try.

 Given this, there are many thousands of people who have failed the exam.

 The purpose of this article is to examine the reasons that you may have failed the exam.
-In addition, this article is designed to help you to address the issues that caused you to fail and give you confidence to try again and pass!
+Also, this article is designed to help you to address the issues that caused you to fail and give you the confidence to try again and pass!

 #1.
 You studied hard but did not pass the exam because of your mindset.

-I know dozens of highly technical cyber security professionals who failed the exam simply because of their mindset.
+I know dozens of highly technical cybersecurity professionals who failed the exam only because of their mindset.
 These folks are or have been system admins, penetration testers, policy writers, coders, and other very technical experts in their field.
 Many of these folks are cyber experts that are among the top in the industry.
 But they can’t seem to pass the CISSP exam.

-One of the main reasons that these folks have trouble on the test is that they rely on their technical expertise but have trouble transcending to the management mindset.
+One of the main reasons that these folks have trouble with the test is that they rely on their technical expertise but have difficulty transcending to the management mindset.

 To be very clear: You can be a tech wizard and get a perfect score on every technical question on the test.
 But you still won’t pass unless you have an understanding of the management of security processes and personnel.

-The reason for this is because there are many questions that test your understanding of how to manage people, processes, and incidents.
+The reason for this is because many questions test your understanding of how to manage people, processes, and incidents.

 So, what should you do?